Preconditioner for linear solvers (markdown test)

 Ax=b, \boldsymbol{A} \boldsymbol{x} = \boldsymbol{b},

-iteratively (using, e.g., the conjugate gradient method), the convergene speed is usually determined by the condition number κ(A)\kappa(A), where
+iteratively (using, e.g., the conjugate gradient method), the convergence speed is usually determined by the condition number κ(A)\kappa(A), where

 κ:=λmax(A)λmin(A).\kappa := \frac{\lambda_{\max}(\boldsymbol{A})}{\lambda_{\min}(\boldsymbol{A})} .